Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Another easy-peasy recipe.
 Place the eggs in a small lidded pot.
 Cover with water.
 Set over high heat and bring to a boil.
-Boil 3 minutes, cover and remove from heat.
-Let sit 3 minutes more.
+Boil for 3 minutes, cover, and remove from heat.
+Let it sit for 3 minutes more.
 Remove eggs to an ice-water bath.

 When cool enough to handle place eggs in a small bowl.
 Cover with a saucer and shake gently so that eggs bump into each other.
 This should crack the shells.
 Return to the ice water bath.
 The water should seep into the cracks and separate the shell and membrane from the cooked eggs.

 How to Use Hard Cooked Quail Eggs